a3r0id/Tako/README.md

 # Features

 > ### Query Bot
 __Query Bot__ is a conventional Twitter Retweet/Like bot that uses hashtags to search for related Tweets then interacts with them.
-This is proven method to build a steady following.
+This is a proven method to build a steady following.

 > ### Stream Bot
 __Stream Bot__ will follow specific users and interact with their Tweets upon being posted.
 This is good for interacting with an influencer or your favorite people on Twitter.